All Episodes

 And they're shocked today.

-And the and let me add this.
+And let me add this.

 They're so afraid of class warfare rhetoric of the left that they actually are raising taxes on the wealthy and abandoning conservative supply side, Reagan economics.